Weston Hall, North Yorkshire

 Weston Hall is a country house and Grade I listed building in Weston, North Yorkshire, England.

-History and architecture
+History

 The house has been in the Vavasour (Dawson after 1833) family since the 14th century.
 It may contain a medieval core, with a "Weston Hall" being mentioned in 1378.
 However, it was largely rebuilt during the reign of Elizabeth I, of which period it retains most external features.

 There is also a notable Tudor or Jacobean banqueting house, called the Banqueting Hall, built for Sir Mager Vavasour, which is Grade I listed.
-It is 3 storeys high and has a stair turret with a gazebo at the top.
-There is a 16th century or earlier tithe barn to the South of the house, which is Grade II* listed.

 The Hall and Banqueting Hall were formerly Grade II* listed, but were upgraded.

+Architecture

+House

+The house is built of gritstone with quoins and a roof of gritstone slabs.
+There is a main block of two storeys and a basement and four bays, to the south is a projecting range with two storeys and a basement, and fronts of three and four bays, and to the north is a bay with three storeys and a basement.
+On the garden front, the main range has a staircase of opposing stairs leading to a pair of round-arched doorways with a cornice on consoles, under which are two round-arched basement windows.
+The other windows are mullioned with cornices, and above is a deep eaves cornice and a blocking course.
+The left range contains sash windows on the ground floor, above which is a mullioned and a mullioned and transomed window, and a balustrade.
+The right bay contains three tiers of canted mullioned and transomed bay windows with hood moulds, above which is a blind window, a gabled parapet and tall crocketed pinnacles.